 I started dying my eyebrows at home about a year ago.
 My journey began with Just for Men Beards, but I’ve since upgraded to this eyebrow dye.
 All you have to do is mix it up and paint it onto your brows.
 I leave it on my brows for about 5 minutes.
 Tip: set a timer on your phone.
 If you’re worried about the dye staining the skin around your brows, put on a little petroleum jelly with a Q-tip around your brows.
 It’ll act as a barrier.
 I like dyeing my brows because then I don’t have to fill them in as much.

-I’m not a huge perfume person, but I decide to try out Indigo by Nest, and I love it.
+I’m not a huge perfume person, but I decided to try out Indigo by Nest, and I love it.
 Notes of Italian lemon, orange bergamot, Moroccan tea, Kashmir wood, and wild figs from the south of France.
 Note the wild figs are from the south of France.
-That obviously makes a big difference in the fig scent.
-It’s sold at Sephora so if you want, you can go in-store and smell it and ask for a sample before buying.
+That’s important to me because I don’t know about you but I can really smell the difference between figs grown in the south of France and figs grown elsewhere.
+I always get compliments on it when I wear it.
+It’s probably the wild figs from the South of France.
+The perfume is sold at Sephora so if you want, you can go in-store and smell it and ask for a sample before buying.

 7. Weekly Face Peel and Mask